AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <cite>&mdash;<em>Bloomberg</em> <a href="http://www.bloomberg.com/news/articles/2014-11-07/high-speed-ad-traders-profit-by-arbitraging-your-eyeballs">"High-Speed Ad Traders Profit by Arbitraging Your Eyeballs "</a></cite>
 </blockquote>

-Say you want your ad to target brogrammers running a questionable ad-tech racket.
-You simply puchase a steaming pile of Big Data that cross-tabs latte addicts who frequent Ferrari's website with chronic Disrupt attendees.
-Instantly half the phonmes on the Google bus light up with your product.
+Say you want to tartget your ad to brogrammers running ad-tech rackets.
+You simply puchase a steaming pile of Big Data that cross-tabs chronic Disrupt attendees with dailt tweeters with frequent Ferrari web visitors.
+Instantly half the phones in Palo Alto light up with your product.

 It doesn't always work this way, though, and by "not always" I mean "almost never."

 <h2>Making a bad impression</h2>

-Ad tech bills advertisers by the "impression," a semi-mythical event hypothesized, by the <a href="http://measurementnow.net/press-release-media-rating-council-updates-viewable-ad-impression-measurement-guidelines/#.V5ELiZMrLOZ">Media Rating Council</a>, to occur when half an advert's pixels are "in view" for one continuous second (two seconds for video ads).
+Ad tech bills advertisers by the "impression," a semi-mythical event, hypothesized by the <a href="http://measurementnow.net/press-release-media-rating-council-updates-viewable-ad-impression-measurement-guidelines/#.V5ELiZMrLOZ">Media Rating Council</a>, said to occur when half an advert's pixels are "in view" for one continuous second (two seconds for video ads).

 But it's <a href="http://www.theatlantic.com/technology/archive/2013/12/welcome-to-the-internet-of-thingies-615-of-web-traffic-is-not-human/282309/">bots</a> (search engines, etc.) that "view" half</a> these ads, not humans.
 Another quarter are of these paid-for impresssions are <a href="http://www.adweek.com/news/technology/amount-questionable-online-traffic-will-blow-your-mind-153083">fraudulent ads</a>, in its <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">myriad forms</a>.
 And 15% the ads are broken -- they never display at all.